cloudmailin/docs.cloudmailin.com/docs/getting_started_on_heroku.md

     reply_to = env['CLOUDMAILIN_FORWARD_ADDRESS']

-You can also retreive this from your command line using the Heroku Gem by issuing the follwowing command:
+You can also retrieve this from your command line using the Heroku Gem by issuing the following command:

     heroku config --long